Gardeners New Cross Health and Safety Policy

 Our policy applies to everyone engaged by the company: full-time and part-time employees, agency workers, subcontractors and visitors.
 The scope covers routine garden care, planting schemes, tree works, hedge trimming, turfing, landscape construction and site clearance delivered by this gardening company.
 We emphasise practical measures and clear communication so that New Cross gardeners deliver services with safety at the forefront.

-Supervisor checking equipment and toolbox Responsibilities are allocated at every level.
+A woman wearing a wide-brimmed straw hat, a blue and white checked shirt, and gardening gloves is smiling as she tends to vibrant flowering plants in a well-maintained garden.
+She is holding a cluster of pink and peach blooms, while other purple and purple-pink flowers surround her, creating a colourful display.
+The garden has a lush green lawn and various shrubbery, with a background of trees and a bright, sunny outdoor environment.
+The scene suggests careful plant care and outdoor maintenance typical of a landscaped garden in a residential area, reflecting services offered by Gardeners New Cross in the local South East London area around the postcode SE14, incorporating natural tones, plant textures, and garden layout that emphasizes outdoor aesthetics and horticultural upkeep.
+Responsibilities are allocated at every level.
 Senior management have overall accountability for ensuring resources, training and systems are in place.
 Supervisors are responsible for daily safety briefings, ensuring permits where required and verifying that machinery is inspected.
 Individual operatives must follow safe systems of work, use PPE correctly and report hazards immediately.
 Clients and site users are asked to cooperate where their actions could affect safety.

 Risk assessment and safe systems